Buying a guitar online

 Finding the best electric guitar for you is a very personal choice - there are countless shapes and sizes to choose from, all of which suit different musical genres and goals.
 Then, of course, you have to consider your budget and what that will buy you.

-Ahead, you'll find a selection of the most highly rated instruments from our rigorous reviews, ensuring that whichever one you pick, it will provide years of faithful service and great tone, whether you're playing at home or taking your guitar to the stage or studio.
+You'll find a wide selection of the most highly rated instruments from our rigorous reviews, ensuring that whichever electric guitar you pick, it will provide years of faithful service and great tone, whether you're playing at home or taking your guitar to the stage or studio.

-From the best Fender guitar to the greatest semi-hollow, shred and metal models, no matter what kind of music you play we've got you covered: these electric guitars are sure to hit the mark.
+From the best Fender guitar to the greatest semi-hollow, shred and metal axes, no matter what kind of music you play we've got you covered: these electric guitars are sure to hit the mark.